zijie-tang/AllSensorCapture/README.md

 - `*.txt`: the sensors data that collect in the device.
 - [Introduction](#Introduction) : introduction to use this app.

+Permissions:
+open the permission of BODY_SENSORS, can't accept this permission directly in manifest.

 ## Introduction

 - The main interface: